As amended on May 2, 2017 by the General Membership

 - To assist local woodworkers through the cooperative purchase of tools and materials and cooperative marketing.

-The Association is not for profit and no part of its assets are to be used for the personal benefit of any of its members.
+The Association is a not-for-profit organization and no part of its assets are to be used for the personal benefit of any of its members.

 Section 1.
 Membership in the Association is open to both amateur and professional woodworkers.